Tips for Staging the Kitchen

 - Arranging plants on the counter, table and behind the chair brings warmth to the area, and hanging artwork on the wall gives it a homey feeling.

-Kitchen Staging Tips
+Kitchen Staging Tips to Remember

 - Smaller tables make eat-in kitchen spaces appear larger.